kalenjordan/magehero/README.md

 But for now, it's just a general listing of developers in the community.

+#### What types of posts should I write?

+The posts should be specific to something you're working on within the world of Magento.
+Let's keep general socializing and updates to Twitter, so that this can become a meaningful archive of work that you've done or at least things you've researched in the Magento space.

+So for example, moving from one city to another, or moving jobs, or visiting people.
+I think probably even things like visiting Magento events should be excluded.
+Instead put something that's subject-matter-specific, like "I learned about Topic X at this Magento event or I built X at this hackathon".

+Open to feedback on this but I think there's something powerful about having the historical archive of MageHero being really focused.
+Kind of like how Stack Exchange is (in the context of question and answer).

 #### Guidelines for submitting a PR

 Please do the following when submitting a PR: